 Elevation: 9,660 ft

-While most of the ascent lies within Bonneville County, Idaho, the highest point of the mountain is in Lincoln County, Wyoming, about 300 yards east of the Richards Survey mile marker 160.
-The brass USGS benchmark tablet on the summit is elevation stamped 9652′, but there is no station name, nor date.
-Placement was probably made by topographer Lee Morrison while surveying the Irwin 30′ quadrangle in 1930-32.
-From the vantage point of this summit Alonzo Richards would have noted the Grand Teton’s true position inside Wyoming, and not in Idaho Territory, as a previous survey had shown.
+While most of the ascent lies within Bonneville County, Idaho, the highest point of the mountain is in Lincoln County, Wyoming, about 300 yards east of the Richards Survey Mile Marker 160.
+The brass USGS benchmark tablet on the summit is elevation stamped 9,652 feet, but there is no station name nor date.
+Placement was probably made by topographer Lee Morrison while surveying the Irwin 30-minute quadrangle in 1930-1932.
+From the vantage point of this summit, Alonzo Richards would have noted the Grand Teton’s true position inside Wyoming, and not in the Idaho Territory, as a previous survey had shown.